Ibmurai/BalanceAssignments.codaplugin/README.md

 Usage
 -----

- *  Mark the code you want to balance.
+ *  Select the code you want to balance.
  *  Press CTRL+ALT+CMD+B

 Requirements